 Today I am grateful for my life and wake up with a sense of ease and serenity.
 The house has given me people who I can reach out to at any point who will support me no matter what.
 I get the chance to be apart of my family once again and they no longer live in fear about whether or not I will die.
 But most importantly, I am able to love myself and have been blessed with freedom.
 No longer am I tied down by the disease of addiction.
 The structure and comradery that The Last House provided me was something necessary to my well-being.
 I needed to be given direction rather than suggestion.
 I am able to have fun without getting loaded.
 I regained my love and passion for sports, which I had omitted for years.
 Graduating The Last House was like getting a degree in sobriety.
 It is merely the inception of this new life I have found.
 It was the beginning and end of a crucial chapter in my life, which I can look back on and be appreciative for it for the rest of my life.

-I am now a program manager at one of the houses and get to help people walk along this journey in the same shoes that I once did.
+I am now a program manager at the Silicon Beach House and get to help people walk along this journey in the same shoes that I once did.
 I am able to continually see how this program impacts lives in such a profound way.